aed3/poke-sim/CONTRIBUTING.md

 Yes, participation 🎉!
 Contributions from people who are also interested in exploring the programming potential of Pokemon are greatly welcomed and appreciated.

 The project is currently in the planning stage.
-Planning involves deciding the best algorithms to handle the most used functions of the program ([listed here](DESIGN_SPEC.md#critical-places-for-high-performance)), determining how much of Pokemon Showdown design can be reused in this new system, and figuring out the design of the parts we will not reuse.
+Planning involves deciding the best algorithms to handle the most used functions of the program ([listed here](DESIGN_SPEC.md#critical-places-for-high-performance)), determining how much of Pokemon Showdown's design can be reused in this new system, and figuring out the design of the parts we will not reuse.

 # How to Get Started
 1. Go to the issues tab and look for issues labeled [planning](https://github.com/aed3/poke-sim/labels/planning)